 Ziprasidone can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor right away if you think you are getting an infection, or you have a fever or chills, a cough or hoarseness, lower back or side pain, or painful or difficult urination.

-ziprasidone may cause some people to become drowsy or dizzy, or to have trouble with thinking or controlling body movements.
+ziprasidone may cause some people to become drowsy or dizzy, or may cause trouble with thinking or controlling body movements, which may lead to falls, fractures, or other injuries.
 Make sure you know how you react to ziprasidone before you drive, use machines, or do anything else that requires you to be alert, well-coordinated, or able to think well.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
 Getting up slowly may help.
 If the problem continues or gets worse, check with your doctor.

 Ziprasidone injection may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies.
 If you or your caregiver notice any of these side effects, tell your doctor right away.